patrickherold/WorkoutBuddies/README.md

 # workoutBuddies
 A simple JS app to help keep the fitness fun.
+Built by the guys at Group 3.